Analysis | Trump’s rally rhetoric is becoming uglier

 Trump echoed his baseless claim about Biden and drugs this weekend on Fox News.

-Trump has hit on all of these themes before — accusing his 2016 opponent Hillary Clinton of being infirm, attacking refugees as potential sleeper cells or anti-American, and labeling reporters the “enemy of the American people” while suggesting approval of violence against them.
+Trump has hit on all of these themes before — accusing his 2016 opponent Hillary Clinton of being infirm, attacking refugees as potential sleeper cells or anti-American and labeling reporters the “enemy of the American people” while suggesting approval of violence against them.

 But what we’ve seen over the past several days is Trump pushing the envelope even more in an attempt to rile up his base.
 The rallies suggest people who turn out to see him in the midst of a pandemic approve of his political style — often laughing or applauding his provocations — but those probably won’t be the voters who decide the 2020 election.